New Budget Plan Sets Stage For EU Summit Battle - UrduPoint

 Brussels set the stage Friday for a fierce budget battle at next week's extraordinary EU summit, with a trillion-euro plan that meets no-one's demands

-Brussels, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2020 ) :Brussels set the stage Friday for a fierce budget battle at next week's extraordinary EU summit, with a trillion-euro plan that meets no-one's demands.
+Brussels, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2020 ):Brussels set the stage Friday for a fierce budget battle at next week's extraordinary EU summit, with a trillion-euro plan that meets no-one's demands.

 The summit's host, European Council president Charles Michel, is seeking a compromise to clear a path to agreement on a seven-year budget framework for the bloc.